angelocatalani/angelocatalani.github.io/_posts/2020-11-04-dynamic-programming-with-batman.md

 This is my takeaway:

 - approach the problem in the easiest possible way
-- dealing with recursion, memoization is the best friend you can have
+- when dealing with recursion, memoization is the best friend you can have
 - a recursive approach to list all the possible solutions is not necessarily exponential if the parameters have bounded values
 - do not  force yourself to excessively think by similarities: try new routes